TavaresDylan/AWS-S3-Storage/.github/ISSUE_TEMPLATE/backend.md

 ---
 name: Backend issue
-description: Issue about the Backend application
+about: Issue about the Backend application
 title: "[Backend]: "
 labels: ["scope/backend"]